The Governing Body

 Seven are called Foundation Governors of which four are appointed by the PCC; two by Blackburn Diocese Board of Education and the Vicar.

-The Foundation Governors are Mr Peter Milston (parent of former pupil), Mr Chris Leigh, Mr Andrew Bulloch, Rev Gary Lewis, Mrs Elsabe White and Mrs Margaret Stainton.
-We currently have one vacancy.
+The Foundation Governors are Mr Peter Milston (parent of former pupil), Mr Chris Leigh, Mr Andrew Bulloch, Rev Gary Lewis and Mrs Margaret Stainton.
+We currently have two vacancies.

-The two parent governors are governors that parents would be most likely to see and they are Mrs Sophie Black and (current vacancy).
+The two parent governors are governors that parents would be most likely to see and they are Mrs Sophie Black and Mrs Wendy Harrison.

 The governors are elected for a period of four years and they can be re-elected if they wish to stand again.